-'CBI Director was about to investigate Rafale deal, that’s why PM removed him': Rahul Gandhi
+'CBI director was about to investigate Rafale deal, that’s why PM removed him': Rahul Gandhi

-New Delhi, Oct 25: CBI director Alok Verma was sidelined to scuttle the Rafale Deal investigations, Congress President Rahul Gandhi alleged on Thursday while addressing the media.
+New Delhi, Oct 25: Continuing his attack on the government over the CBI matter, Congress President Rahul Gandhi on Thursday alleged that the CBI director Alok Verma was sidelined to scuttle the Rafale Deal investigations.

 Rahul said,''Appointment and removal CBI director is done by a committee of 3 people PM, CJI and Leader of Opposition.
 But at 2 am in the night, the CBI director was removed.
 This is an Insult to the constitution, insult to CJI, insult to people of India and is illegal and criminal.''